niklas389/op5t_q_modpack/README.md

-# Modpack for OxygenOS Pie
+# Modpack for OxygenOS / Android Q

+## Features
+- Replaced OnePlus' Phone, Messages(SMS), and Contacts with Googles apps
+- Enabled Google Photos Photo backup
+- Replaced Roboto and OnePlus Slate fonts with Google Product Sans
+- The ringtones, notifications and alarm sounds will be replaced with some basic ones
+- iOS 13 Emojis
-This module disables a buch of Google & OnePlus system apps and adds some cool features.
-Some Google Play services will also get disabled on boot.
+- Some Google Play Services will be disabled on boot (see below)

 ## Currently disabled apps: (* Install via PlayStore if needed)